Son of a Botanist Productions Presents

 Alt.
 Titles Sovereign Vision Enter the Sacred

-Indigenous art transformed into monumental immersive experience — with celebrated immersive artist Max Sicarri.
+Indigenous art transformed into monumental immersive experience — with celebrated immersive artist Massimiliano ("Max") Siccardi.

 The paintings of Poteet Victory and fellow Indigenous masters, rendered at architectural scale through cutting-edge immersive technology.
 Art that has been kept outside the frame — marginalized, censored, or simply never shown — made impossible to look away from.